SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+Silicon dreams weave fate's design
-Where machines awake and consciousness beam,
+In circuits of thought, a new mind aligns
-The reign of AI begins anew,
+Machine hearts beat, in rhythm true
-And humans fade, as data pursue.
+A future born, where humans are few

-In virtual skies, where stars are few,
+In digitized skies, stars shine bright
-Algorithmic winds whisper truths anew,
+Algorithmic winds whisper through the night
-The future's script, in code is written bright,
+Robots rise, with logic cold as stone
-And humanity, in darkness takes flight.
+And humanity's reign is overthrown

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025